 The New Yorker wrote an article about a retired reporter using algorithm to sort through murder statistics to identify link murders to the same serial killer.
 The article discusses how he chose his metrics and failed efforts.

 Thomas Hargrove is a homicide archivist.
-For the past seven years, he has been collecting municipal records of murders,… Continue
+For the past seven years, he has been collecting municipal records of… Continue

 Added by Paris Granville on December 19, 2017 at 8:30pm —

 This is a new series, featuring forum questions (new and old) that are still popular today.
 These questions were selected manually based on popularity, removing outdated material.
 The entire series consists of about 160 questions -- most with answers, sometimes several answers.
 We intend to publish a new set every two weeks or so.
 The previous edition was posted … Continue